Skyzser/discordMusicBot/README.md

 - Other minor commands, such as kicking a user.
 - For full list of commands:
     - Type <b>!help</b> in a channel while the bot is running.
-- <b>P.S.</b> You can not query playlists, only individual videos/songs.

 ## Technology
 - JavaScript